Katherine Mansfield House & Garden

 Nairn Street Cottage

-Nearby, there’s a coal range, copper washing machine, wringer where clothes were wrung out, and mangle used to press clothes.
+Nearby, there’s a coal range, a copper washing machine, a wringer where clothes were wrung out, and a mangle used to press clothes.

 Nairn Street Cottage